TeXworks/texworks/modules/QtPDF/README.md

  - Highlighting! (to show syncing destination, search results, etc.)
  - possibility to abort render requests when page moves out of view (is there a way to avoid going through all pages at each scroll event?)
- - Possibly simplify page processing request generation.
-Rational: Right now, requestLoadLinks, requestRenderPage, and addPageProcessingRequest are all called from the main thread, if I understood threading correctly.
-   Consequently, the page processing request object should live in the main thread as well (but is accessed only from the worked thread).
-If that is correct, all the moving of objects is superfluous as well.
  - Implement text search for PDF files.
  - Port scripting-related functions from Tw (if any)
  - Handling of encrypted/password protected files (this needs to be handled